-Searching for eggs around the yard is an annual tradition for many families, but first there is decorating to be done.
+Searching for eggs around the yard is an annual tradition for many families in the Spring, but first there is decorating to be done.
 Dyes are easy enough to find in stores this time of year.
 No special trip to the store is necessary this year.
 All the things you need are in or around your house.

 This year start a new tradition at home by playing with flowers, clovers and pretty leafs as the inspiration for your beautiful eggs.
 So many things can be used as dye like berries and veggies – yep, a fun way to play with your veggies!

 1 tablespoon white vinegar to intensify the dye